 NORBIT complies with established standards and employment legislation.
 The Code of Conduct is founded on key UN and International Labour Organisation (ILO) conventions and documents.
 NORBIT employees have the right to join or form trade unions of their own choosing and to bargain collectively.
-Workers representative roles are established and such employees have access to carry out their representative functions in the workplace.
+Workers’ representative roles are established, and such employees have access to carry out their representative functions in the workplace.
 NORBIT describes employees’ rights, compensation, benefits, and responsibilities through several policy documents.

-Employee relationship and employee satisfaction
+Employee relationships and satisfaction

-NORBIT gives each employee considerable scope in making decisions regarding his or her work.
-This implies a large degree of freedom, but it also places substantial responsibility on the employees.
-According to an employee satisfaction survey conducted during 2020, the working environment in the group is perceived as very good.
+NORBIT gives each employee considerable scope in making decisions regarding their work.
+This implies a significant degree of freedom and places a substantial responsibility on employees.
+The organisational culture shall be characterised by openness and good internal communication so that any misconduct or problems can be addressed, discussed, and resolved in a timely manner.
+All NORBIT employees are encouraged to report any incident of discrimination.
+According to an employee satisfaction survey conducted during 2021, the working environment in the group is perceived as very good.

 Health, safety and security

+A safe, secure, and healthy working environment is a key priority in the group, and this applies wherever the group operates.
+The specific business units have defined safety routines and work instructions for the use of potentially harmful tools.
 NORBIT has defined specific KPIs for HSS related injuries and sick leave.
-NORBIT has a vision of zero injuries, and in 2020 no significant injuries or accidents were recorded.
-The goal for sick leave vary from <2.5 per cent to <4.0 per cent for the different business units.
-The group had 3.5 per cent sick leave in 2020, compared to 2.6 per cent in 2019.
-Sick leave within the Norwegian workforce is lower than the country average of approximately 6 per cent (as of Q4 2020) according to Statistics Norway.
+NORBIT strives for zero injuries, and in 2021 no significant injuries or accidents were recorded.
+NORBIT is working proactively to maintain a low sick leave.
+The group had 3.3 per cent sick leave in 2021, compared to 3.5 per cent in 2020.
+Sick leave within the Norwegian workforce is lower than the country average of approximately 6.5 per cent (as of Q3 2021), according to Statistics Norway.

-- Personal conduct: All employees and representatives of the group shall behave with respect and integrity towards business relations and partners, customers and colleagues.
+1. Personal conduct: All employees and representatives of the group shall behave with respect and integrity towards business relations and partners, customers and colleagues.
 The executive management team has a particular responsibility to promote openness, loyalty and respect.

-- Conflict of Interests: Employees or representatives shall avoid situations in which a conflict between their own personal and/or financial interests and the group’s interests may occur.
+2. Conflict of Interests: Employees or representatives shall avoid situations in which a conflict between their own personal and/or financial interests and the group’s interests may occur.

-- Confidential Information: Employees or representatives of the group possessing confidential information related to the group shall conduct themselves and safeguard such information with great care and loyalty and comply with any and all signed confidentiality statements.
+3. Confidential Information: Employees or representatives of the group possessing confidential information related to the group shall conduct themselves and safeguard such information with great care and loyalty and comply with any and all signed confidentiality statements.

-- Competition: The group supports fair and open competition.
+4. Competition: The group supports fair and open competition.
 Employees and representatives shall never take part in any activities that may constitute a breach of competition legislation.

-NORBIT has zero tolerance for any form of corruption, bribery, fraud, or dishonesty.
+NORBIT has zero-tolerance for any form of corruption, bribery, fraud, or dishonesty.
 This means that NORBIT has no tolerance for paying, facilitating, or receiving any bribes or facilitation, payments, extortion, kickbacks or any other improper private or professional benefits to customers, agents, contractors, suppliers or employees of any such party or government officials.